Medical expert of the article

 - hepatic encephalopathy stage III (confusion and drowsiness, semi-conscious state) or stage IV (stupor and coma);

-These parameters are examined after 24 and 48 hours from the moment of poisoning.
-Acute poisoning with paracetamol does not lead to the development of liver cirrhosis.
+The above parameters are examined 24 and 48 hours after poisoning.
+Acute paracetamol poisoning does not lead to the development of liver cirrhosis.